Talking to Your Parents or Other Adults

 - "I have something to tell you.
 I'm not proud of what I've done, and you might be mad.
 But I know I need to tell you.
 Can you hear me out?"

 Find a time when your parent or the adult you want to talk to isn't busy with something else.
 Ask, "Can we talk?
 Is now a good time?"
+Try to find a quiet or private space where there are not a lot of distractions or other people around.
 And then, just get started.